Ely Mound in Lee County

 According to local lore, Catawbas ambushed Delawares (Lenape) near the Potomac River, or perhaps near the confluence of Goose Creek and Little River.
 The Delaware were returning from a raid into the Carolina Piedmont, when the Catwaba surprised them and killed many.
 The bodies were supposedly buried in a mound, and Native Americans continued to visit the site until recently.18

-It is reasonable to assume a fight could occur near Leesburg between rival tribes.
+It is reasonable to assume a fight could occur near Leesburg among rival tribes.
 The path at the base of the Blue Ridge, roughly Route 15 today, was used for raids in the 1600's by both southern and northern tribes until the Iroquois signed away their right to use it in 1722 Treaty of Albany.

 It is highly unlikely that the mound is associated with the Mississippian moundbuilding culture.
 It is also unlikely that a raiding party of Delaware in the 1700's would have created a mound for a burial site.
 The tribe buried their dead in the ground.
 Piling them up above the surface and adding dirt to create a visible monument is not a Delaware tradition.
-The one report of Delaware buried in a mound, writen a century ago, probably reflects the topography of a burial on a hillside.19
+The one report of Delaware buried in a mound, written a century ago, probably reflects the topography of a burial on a hillside.19

 a supposed burial mound of Delawares is in Loudoun County